Kipok/NeMo-Skills/docs/reproducing-results.md

         ++generation_key=contaminated;
     ```

-   Identify all the questions for which the `contaminated` key has the output True.
+   Identify all the problems for which the `contaminated` key has the output True.
    Add the entry `"contaminated": True` in all the generation files in `/workspace/new-problems-solution-augmentation/`

 7. Now all the data is generated and you can follow up by converting it to the SFT format.
-   We remove the questions marked as contaminated.
+   We remove the problems marked as contaminated.
    We also remove solutions with length > 1024 Llama tokens.
    To avoid the models from generating extremely short solutions, we remove solutions shorter than 200 characters.
    ```
    python -m nemo_skills.training.prepare_sft_data \
       ++prompt_template=llama3-instruct \
       ++prompt_config=generic/math \
-      ++prediction_jsonl_files="/workspace/solution-augmentation/*/output-rs*.jsonl /workspace/new-problems-solution-augmentation/*/*/output-rs*.jsonl" \
+      ++input_files="/workspace/solution-augmentation/*/output-rs*.jsonl /workspace/new-problems-solution-augmentation/*/*/output-rs*.jsonl" \
       ++output_path=/workspace/sft_data.jsonl \
       ++filters.remove_contamindated=true \
       ++filters.remove_len_outlier_solutions=true \